andrewferrier/debugprint.nvim/README.md

 **Requires NeoVim 0.8+.**

-Optional dependency:
+Optional dependency for NeoVim 0.8 only:
 [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
 If this
 is not installed, `debugprint` will not find variable names under the cursor and will always prompt for a variable name.
+For NeoVim 0.9+, this dependency is never needed for this behaviour.

 Example for [`packer.nvim`](https://github.com/wbthomason/packer.nvim):